shahbaz-ali/miniBRS/docs/settings.md

 `region` and `bucket` name you need to add that to the extras field of the form.
 The extras field has a JSON string with `region-name` and `bucket-name` as attributes, you can specify your region name and bucket name correspondingly

+**The absence of this connection id from the meta-database raises `S3ConnectionNotFoundException`**

 #### dropbox_default:
 miniBRS provides you with an option to ingest your SaaS data to `Dropbox`, for this you need to generate `access_token` for your dropbox account and add that `access_token` to the `Password` field of the connection.
 To generate `access_token` for you account please check out the following Reference[<sup> \[2\] </sup>](#references)

+**The absence of this connection id from the meta-database raises `DropboxConnectionNotFoundException`**

 #### mysql_default:
 This is a default connection used to store MySQL database credentials, If you want to use MySQL as a storage platform, you can store your MySQL database credentials in this connection.
 Add your database hostname in `Host` field, database name to `Schema` field, Username to `Log in` field, Password to `Password` field and port to `Port` field of the connection form

+**The absence of this connection id from the meta-database raises `MySQLConnectionNotFoundException`**

 #### postgres_default:
 This is a default connection used to store Postgres database credentials, If you want to use Postgres as a storage platform, you can store your Postgres database credentials in this connection.

+**The absence of this connection id from the meta-database raises `PostgreSQLConnectionNotFoundException`**

 #### mssql_default:
 This is a default connection used to store Microsoft SQL Server database credentials, If you want to use SQL Server as a storage platform, you can store your database credentials in this connection.

+**The absence of this connection id from the meta-database raises `MSSQLConnectionNotFoundException`**

     Important Note: